-This course will be offered in the second semester in cooperation with the Women's Future Development Organization of TUAT and Jissen Women's University.
-Language will be English or Japanese depending on the instructor (English support will be provided for lectures in Japanese).
+This course will be offered in cooperation with the Women's Future Development Organization of TUAT and FLOuRISH.

+English will be used as the course language, but some seminars may be conducted only in Japanese.
+English support will be provided for the seminars conducted in Japanese.

-- To gain knowledge about work-life balance and doctoral careers, and to have your own ideas about it. - Deepen academic knowledge of "human life" such as childcare and nutritional education
+- To gain knowledge about work-life balance and doctoral careers, and to have your own ideas about them